YunMai-SPS/DA607-homework/README.md

 project1: Generates a .CSV file for a chess tournament sheet

 homework5: Use R to tidy (reshape) a Flight schedule performance dataset and analyze the data based on the reshaped data.

+project2: Use R to tidy (reshape) a Flight schedule performance dataset and analyze the data based on the reshaped data.
+Choose data from week5 discusstion posts.